Developing Embodiment | Connecting Mind Body

 Developing Embodiment

-- Becoming embodied can be particularly difficult in cases where difficult emotions, thoughts or sensations are uncovered in the process.
-There are often elaborate defence mechanisms that are set up in order for us to not feel or notice these things, and so there may be a great amount of resistance to the process.
-If difficulty is experienced, it is a good idea to get help from a therapist in working through anything which is coming up.
+- Becoming an Embodiment can be particularly difficult in cases where difficult emotions, thoughts, or sensations are uncovered in the process.
+There are often elaborate defense mechanisms that are set up for us to not feel or notice these things, so there may be a great amount of resistance to the process.
+If difficulty is experienced, it is a good idea to get help from a therapist in working through anything that is coming up.